Move-Your-Table/back-end/README.md

    ```
 3. In the root of the directory, use the following command:
     ```bash
+    # If you want to run everything in the container
     $ npm run start:container:dev

+    # If you want to run the source code offline
+    $ npm run start:local:dev
     ```
 ✅ Done!
 Your application should be configured & up and running.
 Start developing!